skulpt/skulpt/helloturtle.rst

        user's responses in a variable, and modify the color of the window according to the user's wishes.
-       (Hint: you can find a list of permitted color names at http://www.tcl.tk/man/tcl8.4/TkCmd/colors.htm.
+       (Hint: you can find a list of permitted color names at http://www.w3schools.com/html/html_colornames.asp.
 It includes some quite
-       unusual ones, like "peach puff"  and "HotPink".)
+       unusual ones, like "PeachPuff"  and "HotPink".)
     #.
 Do similar changes to allow the user, at runtime, to set tess' color.
     #.
 Do the same for the width of tess' pen.  *Hint:* your dialog with the
        user will return a string, but tess' ``pensize`` method